+Name of Principal:

-This form must be completed by staff in advance of returning to work.
-If the answer is Yes to any of the below questions, you are advised to seek medical advice before returning to work.
-Na nme: nme of School: nme of Principal: Date: Questions YES NO 1.
-Do you have symptoms of cough, fever, high temperature, difficulty breathing, loss or change in your sense of smell or taste now or in the past 14 days?
+Questions YES NO 1.
+Do you have symptoms of cough, fever, high temperature (38 degrees C or above), difficulty breathing, loss or change in your sense of smell or taste now or in the past 14 days?
 2. Have you been diagnosed with confirmed or suspected COVID-19 infection in the last 14 days?
-3 Are you awaiting the results of a COVID-19 test?
-4 In the past 14 days, have you been in contact with a person who is a confirmed or suspected case of COVID-19?
-5 Have you been advised by a doctor to self-isolate at this time?
-6 Have you been advised to restrict your movements at this time?
-7 Have you been advised to cocoon at this time?
-Note: if you're at very high risk (extremely vulnerable) from COVID-19 you may be advised to cocoon. awa Ple with vita with onfirm, to the best of my knowledge that I have no symptoms of COVID-19, ame aiting results of a COVID-19 test and have not been advised to restrict my move ase note: The school is collecting this sensitive personal data for the purposes on in the workplace in light of the COVID-19 pandemic.
-The legal basis for collect public health interests and maintaining occupational health and this data will be nour retention policy. gned: ements. of maintaining ting this data is safety s based c
+3. Are you awaiting the results of a COVID-19 test?
+4. In the past 14 days, have you been in contact with a person who is a confirmed or suspected case of COVID-19?
+5. Have you been advised to self-isolate at this time?
+6. Have you been advised to restrict your movements at this time?
+7. Have you been categorised as 'Very High Risk' or 'High Risk' by the Occupational Health Service (OHS) Please provide details below of any other circumstances relating to COVID-19, not included in the above, which may need to be considered to allow your safe return to work e.g. returning from travel abroad.